andersonfrailey/UBI_LaTex/paper.md

 %\floatfoot{A note}
 \end{figure}

-These reforms have similar tax effects for both primary and secondary earners, raising the marginal tax rate (MTR) for those with lower income and lowering the MTR for those with middle incomes.
-The MTRs of those with higher incomes are relatively unaffected by the repeal of welfare and transfer programs.
-One benefit of the reforms is it removes the disincentive to work associated with welfare "notches."
-These form when the MTR is such that the additional income from an extra dollar earned through work will result in the loss of significant welfare benefits.

 % Section 3 (B)
 \section{Tax Reform}
 The current tax code is littered with numerous exemptions and deductions designed to give certain segments of the population tax breaks.
 These provisions narrow the tax base, distort tax unit consumption decisions, and have disperate effects across the income distribution.
 In addition to repealing all welfare and transfer programs, we repeal all above-the-line, standard, and itemized deductions (excluding the charitable deduction); all tax credits; the personal exemption; and the earned income tax credit.

-With the repeal of the aforementioned tax provisions, roughly $92$ percent of tax units will face a tax increase resulting in \bdtg{} in new liabilities, nearly half of that falling on the top ten percent of earners -- \bdsx{} -- compared to the \bdsn{} borne by the bottom ten percent.\ospc
+With the repeal of the aforementioned tax provisions, roughly $92$ percent of tax units will face a tax increase resulting in \bdtg{} in new liabilities, most falling on the top ten percent of earners -- \bdsx{} -- compared to the \bdsn{} borne by the bottom ten percent.\ospc Full results are shown in Table \ref{table:b1}.

 \begin{table}[H]
 \caption{Tax Liability by Percentile of AGI}